Oluwanifesimi-simi/Oluwanifesimi-simi/README.md

 ## PROJECTS ANALYSIS
 **Excel**
-- Product Review Analysis: [View Project](https://github.com/Oluwanifesimi-simi/Amazon-Product-Review-Analysis) As part of this analysis, a clean and interactive Excel dashboard was developed to support data-driven decision-making across key business functions.
+- **Product Review Analysis**: [View Project](https://github.com/Oluwanifesimi-simi/Amazon-Product-Review-Analysis) As part of this analysis, a clean and interactive Excel dashboard was developed to support data-driven decision-making across key business functions.
 The dashboard provides actionable insights that assist in evaluating **pricing strategies**, **inventory prioritization**, and **customer satisfaction trends**.
 Leveraging product and review data, the analysis also offers recommendations to drive product improvement, shape targeted marketing strategies, and enhance customer engagement efforts.

 **SQL**
-- Kultra Mega Stores Inventory: [View Project](https://github.com/Oluwanifesimi-simi/DSA-capstone-project-SQL) Kultra Mega Stores (KMS), is a leading office supplies and furniture company in Nigeria, serves individuals, small businesses, and corporate clients nationwide.
+- **Kultra Mega Stores Inventory**: [View Project](https://github.com/Oluwanifesimi-simi/DSA-capstone-project-SQL) Kultra Mega Stores (KMS), is a leading office supplies and furniture company in Nigeria, serves individuals, small businesses, and corporate clients nationwide.
 To support data-driven decisions, KMS commissioned a business insight report for its Abuja division to uncover key trends and improve regional performance.

 <h2> 🤳 Connect with me:</h2>